Phase recovery with Bregman divergences for audio source separation: Conclusion

 In this paper, we have addressed the problem of phase recovery with Bregman divergences for audio source separation.
 We derived a projected gradient algorithm for optimizing the resulting loss.
 We experimentally observed that when the spectrograms are highly degraded, some of these Bregman divergences induce better speech enhancement performance than the quadratic loss, upon which the widely-used MISI algorithm builds.

-In future work, we will explore other optimization schemes for addressing this problem, such as majorization-minimization or ADMM.
+In future work, we will explore other optimization schemes for addressing this problem, such as majorization-minimization or ADMM, which has recently been introduced for tackling a similar problem using KL and IS divergences~\cite{Masuyama2020}.
 We will also leverage these algorithms in a deep unfolding paradigm for end-to-end and time-domain source separation.